-MCMS has adopted a Conflict of Interest Policy that complies with the Political Reform Act (see Appendix E).
-Upon charter approval, MCMS will adopt a Conflicts of Interest Code.
-MCMS will also comply with the Public Records Act and all applicable conflict of interest laws, including those under Education Code section 47604.1 and the Corporations Code.
+Mayacamas has adopted a Conflict of Interest Policy (see Appendix H).
+Further, NFOE has adopted a Conflicts of Interest Code that complies with the Political Reform Act.
+Mayacamas will also comply with the Public Records Act and all applicable conflict of interest laws, including those under Education Code section 47604.1 and the Corporations Code.